-GRI Indicator Description Response G4-9 Scale of the organization (employees, sales, capitalization, assets, etc.) As of December, 31st 2013 the company employed 593 full-time equivalent Individuals in the United States.
+GRI Indicator Description Response G4-9 Scale of the organization (employees, sales, capitalization, assets, etc.) As of December 31, 2014 the company employed 566 full-time equivalent individuals in the United States.
 A small number of employees are based in Canada and Mexico but are outside the scope of this report.
-Revenue, capitalization report.
-Revenue, capitalization and asset information is contained in the organization's 2013 Form 10-K SEC filing.
-G4-10 Total numbers of contract/permanent employees, gender, etc. Male: 208, Female: 385; Exempt: 404, Non-Exempt: 189 The company utilizes a large number of vendors, including property maintenance and professional services firms, on a contract basis.
+Revenue, capitalization and asset information is contained in the organization's 2014 Form 10-K SEC filing.
+G4-10 Total numbers of contract/permanent employees, gender, etc. Male: 191, Female: 375; Exempt: 374, Non-Exempt: 192 The company utilizes a large number of vendors, including property maintenance and professional services firms, on a contract basis.
 A full accounting of these individuals is beyond the scope of this report.
 G4-11 % of total employees covered by collective bargaining 0% of employees were covered by collective bargaining during this period.
 G4-12 Describe the organization's supply chain Given the large number of properties owned and/or managed by the company across a broad geographic area, the number of vendors providing support is numerous.
 Vendors typically fall into one of four primary categories: Utility or insurance providers, firms that provide day-to-day property management support, firms that provide professional support such as advisory or audit support, and firms that provide construction or other services related to property redevelopment.
-During 2013, the company made payments to over 6,900 distinct entities - a large number of which were local taxing or governmental authorities.
-Of the top 20 external entities to which the company made payments in 2013, 12 were local taxing authorities.
-Utility vendors comprise approximately half of all Accounts Payable invoice volume for the organization annually.
+During a typical year, the company makes payments to approximately 7,000 distinct entities - a large number of which are local taxing or governmental authorities.
+60% of the top 20 entities to which the company makes payments are local taxing authorities.
+Utility vendors comprise approximately half of all accounts payable invoice volume for the organization annually.
 G4-14 Describe whether/how the precautionary principle is applied by the organization The company's approach to property acquisitions, redevelopment and day-to-day property management includes completing environmental due diligence when appropriate and/or legally required.
 For additional information, please see the response to CRE5.
 G4-15 List external charters, principles or initiatives which the organization endorses Kimco is a member of the U.S. Department of Energy's Better Buildings Alliance (BBA).
 Kimco is an elected member of BBA's Commercial Real Estate Steering Committee and participates in various working groups focused on such topics as parking lot lighting efficiency, green leasing, and energy data access.
 Kimco is an Energy Star Partner of the U.S. Environmental Protection Agency.
 As a Partner, the company works to advance voluntary energy efficiency initiatives that will improve the performance of Kimco's tenants and shopping center common areas.
 G4-16 List memberships to industry associations, advocacy organizations in which company participates International Council of Shopping Centers (ICSC) Sustainability Working Group - Defines key sustainability priorities, and benchmarking tools, for the largest association of retail landlords.
 ICSC-RILA Landlord Tenant Working Group - Focus on removing barriers to sustainability through collaboration between national retailers and landlords; NAREIT Leader in the Light Working Forum - Defines key sustainability priorities for the largest association of Real Estate Investment Trusts.
 Real Estate Roundtable Sustainability Policy Advisory Committee - Defines and advances key sustainability policy priorities for the commercial real estate industry.